Pre-departure information

 For further information on health and vaccinations please refer to our main Africa pre-departure information.

 You should ensure you have comprehensive travel insurance before you leave for any destination.
-When travelling in Kenya with The Classic Safari Company you will additionally have AMREF cover.
+When travelling in East Africa with The Classic Safari Company you will additionally have AMREF or Rescue.co cover.

-Amref Health Africa (formerly the African Medical and Research Foundation) is the largest African health development non‐governmental international organisation based in Africa and is the leading African‐based aero‐medical and health assistance provider.
-AMREF is offers a 24hr emergency contact centre, the best in‐flight care and equipment, the fastest response times and are considered the most reliable.
+AMREF and Rescue.co offer a 24hr emergency contact centre, the best in‐flight care and equipment, the fastest response times and are considered the most reliable.
 As many of safari camps and lodges in East Africa are located in extremely remote areas it is imperative that, in the unfortunate case of a medical emergency, you are able to reach a well-equipped hospital fast, with expert care en route.
-And that is where AMREF steps in.
+And that is where AMREF or Rescue.co step in.

 MONEY MATTERS